Asynchronous eCourse beginning Monday, February 13, 2017 and continuing for 4 weeks

 - Design an instructional strategy based on learning goals that clearly link to assessment outcomes

-- Develop a tutorial using tools appropriate for the content you want to teach
+- Learn to choose and use tools appropriate for the content you want to teach

-- Implement a tutorial that will be user friendly for your learners
+- Implement a tutorial that is usable and accessible for a variety of learners

 - Evaluate how effective your tutorial has been in promoting learning

 Online tutorials are nearly ubiquitous in the library learning world – but are they effective?
 Are they easy to create?
-In this new eCourse, Rempel and Slebodnik will introduce you to the process and principles of creating tutorials that increase their effectiveness and ease, including accessibility to reach a wider audience and assessment in order to evaluate and reinforce learning.
+In this eCourse, Rempel and Slebodnik will introduce you to the process and principles of creating tutorials in order to increase their impact and effectiveness.
+These principles include accessibility to reach a wider audience and assessment in order to evaluate and reinforce learning.

-During the course, you will use the ADDIE Model of instructional design to:
+During the course, you will use the ADDIE Model of instructional design as a guide while you: